Skip to main content

 For a next run, I’d apply the same pipeline to smaller-scope iterations aimed at building a production-ready MVP to test product/market fit for new ideas.
 The workflow suits early-stage validation where speed of learning matters more than code quality.

-Since this project, generative AI and prototyping tools have become a permanent part of my daily workflow, and they have tremendously sped up my design process.
+Since this project, generative AI and prototyping tools have become a permanent part of my daily workflow, and they have made my design process much faster.
 I reach for them across research, exploration, and building.
 That includes this very portfolio, which I’m actively refactoring with the same AI-assisted approach.
 What started as a deliberate experiment under constraint is now simply how I work.

 The tooling was the accelerant.
 Human judgment was the engine.